metricly/metricly-docs/content/integrations/AWS-Integration/AWS-IAM-Installation.md

 Continuing From **Section 4**:

-1. Add the minimal read-only billing policy to _Attach permission policies_.
+1. Add the minimal read-only cost policy to _Attach permission policies_.
 This policy can be found by filtering for **customer managed** policies.
  ![customer-managed](/images/AWS-IAM-Installation/customer-managed.png)
 2. Select **Next Step: Tags** and add any needed tags; **this is an optional step and you may skip it.**
 3. Select **Next: Review**.